rak-n-rok/Krake/CONTRIBUTING.md

 ## Basic Usage

-This provides a simple demonstration of the Krake's functionalities.
+This provides a simple demonstration of Krake's functionalities.
 Please refer to the [User Documentation](docs/user/index.rst) for extended usage guidelines, explanations, and examples.